Collective employment agreements

 - If the employee is covered by a collective employment agreement, they can also have additional individual terms.
 These should be set out in writing and signed by the employer and employee.

-Collective employment agreements has more information about individual terms and agreement options.
+Collective bargaining has more information about individual terms and agreement options.

 Individual employment agreements